ros2/ros2_tracing/README.md

 $ ros2 trace
 ```

-By default, it will enable all ROS tracepoints and a few kernel tracepoints.
+By default, it will enable all ROS 2 tracepoints.
 The trace will be written to `~/.ros/tracing/session-YYYYMMDDHHMMSS`.
 Run the command with `-h` for more information.

 You must [install the kernel tracer](#building) if you want to enable kernel events (using the `-k`/`--kernel-events` option).
-If have installed the kernel tracer, use kernel tracing, and still encounter an error here, make sure to [add your user to the `tracing` group](#tracing).
+If you have installed the kernel tracer, use kernel tracing, and still encounter an error here, make sure to [add your user to the `tracing` group](#tracing).

 ### Launch file trace action